The Best Cookies Cook Book

 When I was a senior in high school, I decided to take Home Economics/Cooking only because they wouldn't let me out early and I had completed all my other requirements.
-Cooking class seemed easy enough, because my Mom had taught me how to cook from an early age.
-Sure enough the class was filled with girls whose mothers had not been as diligent as mine had been in passing on necessary kitchen skills.
+The cooking class seemed easy enough because my Mom had taught me how to cook from an early age.
+Sure enough, the class was filled with girls whose mothers had not been as diligent as mine had been in passing on necessary kitchen skills.
 Many of them were looking at getting married at the end of the school year, so this class was the last ditch effort to learn to cook for a family.
 For the first time ever I felt like I knew things no one else knew.
-The teacher saw right away that I didn't need any one on one effort from her and she made me a teaching assistant.
-All the girls called me "teacher's pet".
+The teacher saw right away that I didn't need anyone on one effort from her and she made me a teaching assistant.
+All the girls called me a "teacher's pet".
 I had been called many things in school but that is a term that had never been used to describe me before.
-After a couple months my teacher found that my talent was drawing and she immediately put me to work on a pet project of hers.
+After a couple of months, my teacher found that my talent was drawing and she immediately put me to work on a pet project of hers.
 She wanted a unique Christmas tree skirt.
-She already had the fabric and was adept at embroidery and beading but wanted a design that wasn't an "iron on transfer".
+She already had the fabric and was adept at embroidery and beading but wanted a design that wasn't an "iron-on transfer".
 So she had me draw Christmas designs on her Christmas tree skirt during the weeks that everyone else was working on Christmas cookies.
 The smell of burning cookies and scorched sugar filled the room as I worked on drawing designs each day.
-Finally just before the Christmas break I finished the skirt.
+Finally, just before the Christmas break, I finished the skirt.
 It was a very ornate design and would take her months to finish beading it but it made her very happy.
 In gratitude (and partly to make up for having me miss the baking of the Christmas cookies) she made a present of a brand new Betty Crocker Cooky Book.
 I had never received a gift from a teacher before, so I felt very honored.

 It became a prized possession.
+It has seen two marriages, four children, and 8 grandchildren filled with cookies.
 Over the years I tried most of the recipes.
 Cookies for Christmas, cookies for birthdays, cookies for fun, cookies for fundraising projects, cookies for my kids, cookies for my husband, cookies for gifts, cookies for me.
 My poor book is beginning to fall apart and it looks like it is time to buy a new one.
 But this is the best book of cookies you will ever own.
 It has recipes for using Cheerios and corn flakes.
 It has recipes for frostings and fillings.
 My favorites are the Chocolate Chip and Oatmeal Raisin recipes (and there are several of each).
 I also love the gingerbread cookie recipe.
 You will love it too.

 This would make a great gift for a new bride or a girl going away to college.
 Get two; one for yourself and one to gift.